Bannockburn Pinot Noir 2002 Magnum

 - 14.0 % alc.

 Bright red with shades of development.
-Attractive berry fruits with forest floor complexity.
-The retention of cleansing acidity and structure combined with 17 years of bottle development makes it an excellent and interesting wine to share with a group of like-minded friends.
+Attractive and concentrated berry fruits with forest floor complexity.
+The retention of cleansing acidity and structure combined with bottle development makes it an excellent and interesting wine to share with a group of like-minded friends.

 We had reasonable rain across winter and so the soils warmed up slowly which led to normal timing for budburst.
 Fruit-set and cropping levels (especially in Pinot Noir, which had an average bunch weight of 65g) were reduced by some poor weather experienced during flowering.
 The season warmed up at Christmas and continued through Jan/Feb which resulted in our commencement and completion dates being very similar days to vintage 2018 ( ...with one excessively hot weekend forcing us to pause for a few days).
 So another short, compressed harvest period at Bannockburn.